Thursday, December 21, 2017

 A CHRISTMAS STORY never veers into too much chaotic mirth like CHRISTMAS VACATION (1989) or JINGLE ALL THE WAY (1996).
 Director Clark sets up several key plot points throughout the film and rewards us with the pay off near the film's end.
 The pack of dogs.
 The Red Ryder BB gun.
 The mantra "You'll shoot your eye out!"
 It all comes together perfectly.
 A CHRISTMAS STORY also has just wonderful oddball holiday moments.
 Christmas dinner at a Chinese restaurant.
 Sticking your tongue on a frozen flag pole.
 Ma Parker bundling up Randy in so many jackets that he looks like the Michellin Man.
 The Old Man's obsession with the leg lamp.
 The Parker's are a dysfunctional family but they're a family.
 That's the point.
 Families are all dysfunctional in some way but that's what makes being a family unique.

-Much of the humor that I like in A CHRISTMAS STORY at just little off the cuff jokes and references.
+Much of the humor that I like in A CHRISTMAS STORY are just little off the cuff jokes and references.
 Nothing over the top.
 Bits like Ralphie attending Warren G. Harding School.
 The Parker family singing Christmas songs off key.
 The coonskin cap that red headed bully Scut Farkus wears.
 The Chinese restaurant waiters who can't sing 'Fa La La La La' instead singing 'Fra La La La La.'
 The less than jolly Santa and his grumpy elves at the shopping center.
 One of the key elements to A CHRISTMAS STORY'S success is the narration by author and co-screenwriter Jean Shepherd.
 His tone and delivery matched with the actions on the screen are perfect.
 You feel like you are inside the adolescent head of Ralphie Parker, Shepherd's alter ego in the film.

 Sometimes the success of a film is because there are no big stars in the film.
 Just actors playing their parts to perfection like the actors in A CHRISTMAS STORY.
 The Old Man seems like it was meant for Darren McGavin.
 I had already loved McGavin as the crotchety newspaper reporter Carl Kolchak chasing supernatural stories in my favorite television show of the 70s KOLCHAK: THE NIGHT STALKER (1974-75).
 But McGavin tempers the Old Man's gruffness with specks of humanity and humor.
 He loves his wife and sons.
 He's just not good at showing it.
 The burden of life and working grinds him down during the day.
 Only as the film progresses does the Old Man's soft side start to peek out.
 Melinda Dillon as Ma Parker was a popular actress in the late 70s and early 80s.
 Pretty but not striking, Dillon looks like a 1940s actress.
 She had played a mother in Steven Spielberg's CLOSE ENCOUNTERS OF THE THIRD KIND (1977).
 In A CHRISTMAS STORY, she has slightly older boys to take care of in Ralphie and Randy.
 Ma Parker is the engine that runs the Parker family.
 They're not rich but she treats her children like royalty (unless they swear.
 Then, she'll wash their mouths out with soap but feel guilty afterward).